-- Talk with them to discourage this behaviour. - Discuss how it makes other children feel. - Give praise when your child displays cooperative behaviour and kindness to others. - Monitor their use of MSN and other forms of communication e.g. mobile phones.
+- If you are concerned, do make an appointment to meet your child's Head of House. - Talk with your child to to discourage this behaviour. - Discuss how it makes other children feel. - Give praise when your child displays cooperative behaviour and kindness to others. - Monitor their use of MSN and other forms of communication e.g. mobile phones.